 In the photo below, the fireworks seem to balance out the weight of the stage.
-Even though the stage is clearly a lot wider, the overall size of the fireworks and their vertical positioning creates a downforce for the left side of the image.
+The stage is a lot wider.
+But the size of the fireworks and their vertical position creates a downforce.
+This appears on the left side of the image.

 A Note to Finish

-You may find it frustrating at times that they’re not seeing all your hard work, but that’s not what’s important, it’s the creation of a photo that you and your peers know is good, that is.
+You may find it frustrating at times that they’re not seeing all your hard work.
+But that’s not what’s important.
+It’s the creation of a photo that you and your peers know is good, that is.

-The more aware you are of the effects of balance on your photos, the better your photography will be, so it pays to think about how you want to portray your image before you pick up your camera.
+The more aware you are of the effects of balance on your photos, the better your photography will be.
+It pays to think about how you want to portray your image before picking up your camera.